 Click here to view event photos from the Celebration of Giving and Thun Award presentation.
 To view the video which highlights Ramona’s contributions to the community, visit our YouTube page here.
 For more information about the Thun Award, please email me at mollyr@bccf.org.

 Thanks to the generosity of our community, Berks County Community Foundation now manages nearly 400 funds totaling over $140 million.
 Since we were founded in 1994, donors have worked with us to establish these funds to support the causes and organizations that are most important to them.
 Are you interested in giving back to your community?
-Sparking change in Berks County starts with defining your charitable goals.
+Sparking change in Berks County starts with defining your charitable goals to create a fund.
 We can help you achieve those goals, no matter the cause or motivation.
 Let us help make a difference to what matters most to you.

 One way to spark change is to determine how you want to support the community.
 What causes interest you most?
 We have created a short questionnaire to set your journey of generosity in motion.
 The questionnaire starts by asking, “What do you hope to achieve with your fund?”